mrdandelion6/Insane-Pong/README.md

 - **Courses Taken at UofT to Date**

 ### Pong Game
 Users can also play an advanced version of pong I coded from scratch!
+Has several menus and various difficulties of selection (see features below).

 ## Features